confluentinc/ksql/docs/api.rst

 Run A Query And Stream Back The Output
 --------------------------------------

 The query resource lets you stream the output records of a ``SELECT`` statement via a chunked transfer encoding.
 The response is streamed back until the ``LIMIT`` specified in the statement is reached, or the client closes the connection.
-If no ``LIMIT`` is specified in the statment then the response is streamed until the client closes the connection.
+If no ``LIMIT`` is specified in the statement, then the response is streamed until the client closes the connection.

 .. http:post:: /query